 Hypothesis 2.
-Sectoral and ownership-related differences have significant effect on permitted and used knowledge management technologies.
+Sectoral and ownership-related differences have relationship with permitted and used knowledge management technologies.

 During the quantitative study to investigate the relationship between sectoral and ownership-related approach and knowledge management technologies, the following statistical tests were used: Crosstab, Pearson's Chi-Square, and Cramer's V.